Book Early: Monaco School Holidays 2026–2027

 During school holidays, these camps and workshops provide opportunities for children to develop new skills while exploring their interests in a supportive and creative environment.

-- Department of Cultural Affairs: Creative workshops for children and teens aged 3 to 18, offering themed sessions in art, photography, and storytelling.
+- Department of Cultural Affairs: Offers engaging creative workshops for children and teenagers aged 3 to 18, with activities ranging from visual arts and photography to storytelling and cultural projects.

-- Monte-Carlo Country Club: Tennis camps for children aged 4 to 14, encouraging skill-building, fitness, and teamwork.
+- Monte-Carlo Country Club: Hosts tennis camps for young players aged 4 to 14, providing professional coaching in a fun environment that promotes fitness, confidence, and teamwork.

-- Seadventure Camps: Dynamic water sports programs for ages 5 to 15, including sailing, paddleboarding, and other seaside activities.
+- Seadventure Camps: Delivers exciting water-based programs for children aged 5 to 15, featuring activities such as sailing, paddleboarding, and other outdoor adventures along Monaco’s coastline.

 Family-Friendly Events and Local Attractions